 How to reduce your cravings while you’re at home

 So, now you’ve considered the reasons behind your food cravings, what do you do when your cravings are still hitting you hard?
 The final answer is to stop fighting it and, instead, redirect your craving to something healthy!
 If you get yourself prepared ahead of time by stocking up on a few healthy supplies at home, it can be quick and easy to grab a healthy alternative that will stop your junk food cravings in their tracks.

 Remember, each time you choose a healthier alternative to calm your food cravings, the stronger your willpower and your healthy habits will become!

 How to reduce cravings for sweet foods

-- Try to avoid any processed sugary foods and instead go for wholefood options.
+- Try to avoid any processed sugary foods and instead choose ‘wholefood’ healthy snack options.

-- A herbal tea with 1/2 teaspoon of coconut oil can help to provide satiation and balance your blood sugar levels.
+- Herbal tea with 1/2 teaspoon of coconut oil can help to provide satiation and balance your blood sugar levels.